About Hillcrest School

 Hillcrest has been owned and operated by the Marion County Public School System since the fall of 1971.
 From its beginning, it was designed and dedicated to educate and train students who display intellectual capabilities in the "trainable" range of intelligence (one-fourth to one-half that of an "average" child of their own age).
 The facility was built with a combination of State and Local funds, constructed on acreage donated by the Marion County Commission.

 Attendance is limited to residents of Marion County only.
-Admission to Hillcrest is determined by a Staffing Committee (composed of School Psychologist, Staffing Specialist, Parents, Teachers, Counselors, and Principals).
+Admission to Hillcrest is determined by a Staffing Committee (composed of School Psychologist, Resource Compliance Specialists, Parents, Teachers, Counselors, and Principals).
 A student is eligible for placement provided intelligence test data and measures of maturation, learning and school achievement consistently show moderate to severe limitations in reasoning/judgment, achievement, communication, socialization or other areas of growth and development.
 A student is placed in the Special Day School setting only after full consideration has been given to the Least Restrictive Environment in which the particular student's educational needs can best be met.

 In the spring of 1981, Hillcrest initiated a program for Autistic students.
 These students have difficulty processing sensory information (sight, sound, touch), and usually have extreme limitations in Communication, Social Behavior and Learning Skills.
 Due to the many "interfering behaviors" which students may engage in (self-stimulation, manipulation, tantrums), and to enhance progress in the areas of greatest difficulty, close supervision and a lower adult/student ratio is provided.